Juan Marichal: Roseboro-Marichal incident

 Wills led off the game with a bunt single off Marichal and scored on Ron Fairly's double.
 Marichal, a fierce competitor, viewed the bunt as a cheap way to get on base and took umbrage with Wills.
 When Wills came up to bat in the second inning, Marichal threw a pitch directly at him, sending him sprawling to the ground.
 Willie Mays then led off the bottom of the second inning for the Giants, and Dodgers pitcher Sandy Koufax threw a pitch over Mays' head as a token form of retaliation.
 In the top of the third inning with two out, Marichal threw a fastball that came close to hitting Fairly, prompting him to dive to the ground.
 Marichal's act angered the Dodgers, and home plate umpire Shag Crawford warned both teams that any further retaliations would not be tolerated.

 Marichal came to bat in the third inning expecting Koufax to throw at him.
 Instead, he was startled when, after the second pitch, Roseboro's return throw to Koufax either brushed his ear or came close enough for Marichal to feel the breeze off the ball.
 Marichal screamed "Why did you do that?" to Roseboro, who came out of his crouch with his fists clenched.
 Marichal later said he thought Roseboro was about to attack him.
 Giants captain Mays said Roseboro "brushed [Marichal].
 Maybe it was a swing."
 Marichal raised his bat, striking Roseboro at least twice on the head, opening a two-inch gash that sent blood flowing down the catcher's face.
-Roseboro later required 14 stitches.
 Koufax raced in from the mound to attempt to separate them and was joined by the umpires, players and coaches from both teams.